 In 2015, Lancashire County Cricket Club returned to Stanley park for the Royal London One Day Cup game against Middlesex.
 The day was a great success and as such re-established Blackpool CC as an outground for LCCC.
-The Royal London One Day Cup is again at Stanley Park for 2016, where Lancashire take on Nottingham.
+The Royal London One Day Cup has now been hosted at the ground each year since.
+It is again here at Stanley Park for 2018, where Lancashire take on Warwickshire.

 Mr. David Cresswell

 Mr. Joseph Boniface